 Objective

-FFurther improve shipping safety, build on the current high status of prevention of accidents, preparedness and emergency response and foster nature friendly operations including the maintenance of ports,enhance awareness, education, and cooperation in a collaborative approach at trilateral level.
+Further improve shipping safety, building on the comparatively high status of prevention of accidents, preparedness and emergency response, and foster nature friendly and climate-neutral operations including the maintenance of ports with reduced pressures on the environment, and enhance awareness, education, and cooperation in a collaborative approach at trilateral level.

 Main risks

-Potential sship accidents resulting in the release of pollutants.
+Ship accidents resulting in the release of pollutants with severe impact on Wadden Sea nature and the coastal communities.

 Pollution from ongoing shipping operations including discharges of scrubber washwater, the use of dispersants in emergency response operations and the introduction of alien species, esp. by ballast water and biofouling.